Sly777/ran/docs/Architecture/environment-variables.md

 ## Environment Variables

 One of the best ways to use sensitive information is setting environment variables.
 Even in open source repositories without hard-coding the information within publicly available repositories, It's more important.
 Set your environment variable by using ```.env``` files, then you can use it on your application.
 On Node.js applications, [Dotenv](https://github.com/motdotla/dotenv) module is the easiest way to store/retrieve environment variables.
 It's a zero dependency module and simple to use.
-For access to these variables client-side [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack) has been added which only exposes variables that are used by your front-end pages, leaving the rest hidden by default.
+For access to these variables client-side [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack) has been added which only exposes variables that are used by your front-end pages.

 #### How can we use?
 Just rename ".env-sample" file to ".env" to use your environment variables.